Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Orbital dynamics

-The semi-major axis of \name can evolve through chaotic diffusion driven by interactions with Neptune.
+The semi-major axis of \name evolve through chaotic diffusion driven by interactions with Neptune.
 However, the diffusion timescale $T$ increases steeply with perihelion distance.
 Following \citet{Hadden_2024}, it is approximately

 where $a_{\rm N}$ is the semi-major axis of Neptune and $q$ is the perihelion distance of \name.
-This implies that \name cannot reach its current large semi-major axis through perturbations from Neptune alone given the age of the solar system.
-Instead, its high-$q$, large-$a$ orbit likely reflects the influence of external torques from stellar encounters or the Galactic tide, which act during or after an initial scattering event\citep{Duncan_1987, Bannister_2017, Gladman_2021, Batygin_2021}.
+This implies that \name cannot reach its current large semi-major axis through perturbations from Neptune alone, given the age of the solar system.
+Instead, its high-$q$, large-$a$ orbit likely reflects the influence of external torques from stellar encounters or the Galactic tide, which act during or after an initial scattering event \citep{Duncan_1987, Bannister_2017, Gladman_2021, Batygin_2021}.

 \name may have first been scattered outward by Neptune while retaining a low perihelion.
 Once at large $a$, the Galactic tide becomes dynamically important, gradually increasing $q$ and detaching the orbit from Neptune.
-As the perihelion rises into a region where planetary perturbations are weak, the object undergoes slow angular momentum oscillation and reaches a configuration like that observed today (see Figure~\ref{fig:migration} for a schematic illustration).
+As the perihelion rises into a region where planetary perturbations are weak, the object undergoes slow angular momentum oscillation and reaches a configuration like that observed today (Figure~\ref{fig:migration}).
+Or, alternatively, a passing star in the birth cluster of the Sun may provide the torque to raise $q$ \citep{Nesvorny_2023}.

-To qualitatively test the plausibility of this migration scenario, we perform backward \textit{N}-body integrations over a 3.5~Gyr timescale.
-We simulate 100 realizations of the system, each initializes \name with orbital parameters drawn from a multivariate normal distribution based on the best-fit values and uncertainties in Table~\ref{tab:parameter}.

-Figure~\ref{fig:Nbody_evo} shows a representative backward evolution of \name's orbit, illustrating the final stage of the migration pathway discussed above.
-Once \name resides on a high-$q$, large-$a$ orbit, the Galactic tide gradually reduces its angular momentum, $J \propto \sqrt{a(1-e^2)}$, leading to a slow decrease in $q$ \citep{Heisler1986}.
-Once the perihelion enters the planetary region, weak perturbations -- primarily from Neptune -- scatter \name into a more tightly bound orbit.
-While not definitive, this outcome supports the dynamical viability of a distant scattering-disk origin followed by perihelion lifting and subsequent inward migration.